bihealth/metaquac/README.md

 data (such as countings, %RSDs, etc.), but not the actual measurements (neither original nor pre-processed). "none" will show no data tables at all, i.e. the report is mainly limited to visualizations.
+* `metadata_import` Indicate a tab-separated text file with additional metadata/annotations to import and merge (by column "Sample Identification").
+* `metadata_import_overlap` Specify the handling of overlaping columns.
+"rename" (default) will extend duplicate column names in the metadata import with ".D" to make them unique, where D is an increasing number according to the occurance of the same name.
+Keep this in mind when indicating variables.
+"replace" will replace original columns with new metadata columns.
+"omit" will keep original columns and ignore new metadata columns.
+* `metadata_name_mods_org` Rename columns in the original data.
+This is applied **before** the import the of additional metadata, if any.
+Consider that non-unique column names are modified in general.
+Names not in the data are ignored.
+Use a named vector to indicate columns to rename, e.g.: c(oldname1 = "newname1", oldname2 = "newname2", ...)
+* `metadata_name_mods_add` Rename columns in original and added metadata.
+This is applied **after** the import of additional metadata, if any.
+Consider that non-unique column names are modified in general.
+Names not in the data are ignored.
+Use a named vector to indicate columns to rename, e.g.: c(oldname1 = "newname1", oldname2 = "newname2", ...)
+* `metadata_value_mods` Batch change values in the data, e.g. to correct sample identifiers, groups, etc. This is applied after metadata import and renaming, if any.
+Indicated columns and values not in the data are ignored.
+Use a named list, with names indicating the columns and named vectors indicate the changes to apply, e.g.: list("columnX" = c("oldvalueA" = "newvalueA", "oldvalueB" = "newvalueB"), "columnY" = c("1" = 5, "3" = 6, ...), ...)

 ## General Notes on Biocrates Data